agraef/midizap/README.md

 :   Set the Jack client name.
 Default: "midizap".
 See Section *Jack-Related Options*.

 -r *rcfile*
 :   Set the configuration file name.
-Default: Taken from the MIDIZAP_CONFIG_FILE environment variable if it exists, or ~/.midizaprc if it exists, /etc/midizaprc otherwise.
+Default: taken from the MIDIZAP_CONFIG_FILE environment variable if it exists, or ~/.midizaprc if it exists, /etc/midizaprc otherwise.
 See Section *Configuration File*.

 -d[rskmj]
 :   Enable various debugging options: r = regex (print matched translation sections), s = strokes (print the parsed configuration file in a human-readable format), k = keys (print executed translations), m = midi (MIDI monitor, print all recognizable MIDI input), j = jack (additional Jack debugging output).
 Just `-d` enables all debugging options.
 See Section *Basic Usage*.

 # Description

-midizap lets you control your favourite multimedia applications, like audio and video editors, or DAW (digital audio workstation) programs, using MIDI, the musical instruments digital interface.
-To these ends, it translates Jack MIDI input into X keystrokes, mouse button presses, scroll wheel events, or, as an option, MIDI output.
+midizap lets you control your favorite multimedia applications using [MIDI][].
+To these ends, it translates Jack MIDI input into X keystrokes, mouse button presses, scroll wheel events, and, as an option, MIDI output.
 It does this by matching the `WM_CLASS` and `WM_NAME` properties of the window that has the keyboard focus against the regular expressions for each application section in its configuration (midizaprc) file.
 If a regex matches, the corresponding set of translations is used.
 Otherwise the program falls back to a set of translations in a default section at the end of the file, if available.

 The midizaprc file is just an ordinary text file which you can edit to configure the program.
 An example.midizaprc file containing sample configurations for some applications is included in the sources.
 Also, in the examples directory you can find some more examples of configuration files for various purposes.

 midizap provides you with a way to hook up just about any MIDI controller to your applications.
-This makes sense because MIDI controllers are readily supported by most operating systems, and are often more versatile than input devices tailored to certain types of applications.
-The MIDI output option is useful if the target application already supports MIDI, but can't work directly with your controller because of protocol incompatibilities.
-In particular, you can use midizap to turn pretty much any MIDI controller with enough faders and buttons into a Mackie-compatible mixing device.
-Another common use case is video editing software, which rarely offers built-in MIDI support. midizap allows you to map the faders, encoders and buttons of your MIDI controller to corresponding keyboard commands of your video software for cutting, marking, playback, scrolling and zooming.
+MIDI controllers are readily supported by all major operating systems, and are often cheaper and more versatile than special-purpose input devices, so they're always an option to consider, especially if you already have one lying around that you'd like to put to good use again.
+Even if your target application already supports MIDI, midizap's MIDI output option will be useful if your controller can't work directly with the application because of protocol incompatibilities.
+In particular, you can use midizap to turn pretty much any MIDI controller with enough faders and buttons into a Mackie-compatible mixing device ready to be used with most DAW (digital audio workstation) programs.
+Another common use case is video editing software, which rarely offers built-in MIDI support. midizap allows you to map the faders, encoders and buttons of your MIDI controller to keyboard commands of your video editor for cutting, marking, playback, scrolling, zooming, etc.

 In other words, as long as the target application can be controlled with simple keyboard shortcuts and/or MIDI commands, chances are that midizap can make it work (at least to some extent) with your controller.